-5 Opportunity Cost of Holding Reserves
+4 Opportunity Cost of Holding Reserves

-- 5.1 In addition to allowing the Council to manage unforeseen financial pressures and plan for known or predicted liabilities, there is a benefit to holding reserves in terms of the interest earned on funds which are not utilised.
-This investment income is fed into the budget strategy. - 5.2 However, there is an "opportunity cost" of holding funds in reserves, in that these funds cannot then be spent on anything else.
+In addition to allowing the Council to manage unforeseen financial pressures and plan for known or predicted liabilities, there is a benefit to holding reserves in terms of the interest earned on funds which are not utilised.
+This investment income is fed into the budget strategy.

+However, there is an "opportunity cost" of holding funds in reserves, in that these funds cannot then be spent on anything else.
 As an example, if these funds were used to repay debt, the opportunity cost would equate to the saving on the payment of interest and the minimum revenue provision, offset by the loss of investment income on the funds.
-However, using reserves to pay off debt in this way would leave the Council with no funds to manage unexpected risks nor provide a mechanism to fund the planned expenditure for which the reserves were earmarked. - 5.3 Given the opportunity costs of holding reserves, it is critical that reserves continue to be reviewed each year as part of the budget process to confirm that they are still required and that the level is still appropriate.
+However, using reserves to pay off debt in this way would leave the Council with no funds to manage unexpected risks nor provide a mechanism to fund the planned expenditure for which the reserves were earmarked.